patchew-project/qemu/docs/interop/vhost-user.rst

 Multiple queue support
 ----------------------

 Many devices have a fixed number of virtqueues.
-In this case the front-end already knows the number of available virtqueues without communicating with the back-end.
+In this case the *front-end* usually already knows the number of available virtqueues without communicating with the back-end.
+For standalone daemons this number can be can be probed with the ``VHOST_USER_GET_MIN_VQ`` message.

 Some devices do not have a fixed number of virtqueues.
 Instead the maximum number of virtqueues is chosen by the back-end.
 The number can depend on host